hmjatt/JS-Testing-Practice/README.md

 `calculator` works with 2 numbers for now.

-`caesarCipher` works for letters `a-z, A-Z`, converts it to lowercase and ignores punctuation.
+`caesarCipher` works for letters `a-z, A-Z`, converts it to lowercase, ignores punctuation and numbers.

+`analyzeArray` is divided into helper functions/methods that return values like `average`, `min`, `max`, `length`.
+Values from these are used in the `returnedObject` function/method to return an Object using values from helper functions.
+Tests are run against `returnedObject` function/method.
+It is assumed that `inputArray` contains only numbers.

 ## Future Changes/Fixes